-2 main types of bulbs: spring or summer blooming
+2 main types of bulbs: spring-flowering or summer-flowering

-- The best time to plant spring bulbs is in fall.
-This is because most spring flowering bulbs require a chilling period.
-This varies dependent upon species but, generally, three months is sufficient for most varieties.
-You can also force bulbs by mimicking the chilling period in your refrigerator.
+- The best time to plant spring bulbs is in the fall.
+This is because most spring bulbs require a cold forcing period.
+It depends on the species, but generally three months is enough for most varieties.
+You can also force the bulbs by placing them in the refrigerator.

 What soil and how much light?

-Fat, healthy bulbs with no signs of insect damage or rot will start your garden off right.
-Most bulbs do best in at least 6 hours of sunlight daily, so site choice is important for beautiful blooms.
-Well-draining soil is the next requirement.
+Healthy, plump bulbs that show no signs of insect damage or rot will start your season off on the right foot.
+Most bulbs need at least 6 hours of sunlight per day, as well as soil that drains well.
+It is therefore important to choose the proper location.

-Loosen soil to a depth of at least 12 inches (31 cm).
-If soil has a high clay content or is compacted, it may be amended with generous amounts of compost, peat, leaf litter or other organic material.
+Loosen the soil to a depth of at least 12 inches.
+If the soil is very clayey or compacted, amend it with generous amounts of compost, peat, dead leaves, or other organic materials.

-While the soil is being amended, mix in superphosphate or bone meal to enhance the fertility of the planting bed.
-A recommended amount is 5 tablespoons (74 mL) of water soluble 10-10-10 and 2 cups (474 mL) of bone meal per 10 square feet (1 square meter).
+When amending the soil, incorporate superphosphate or bone meal to increase the fertility of the growing bed.
+It is recommended to apply 5 tablespoons of 10-10-10 organic-based fertilizer and 2 cups of bone meal per 10 sq. ft.

 How to water bulbs?

-Summer blooming plants especially need watering at installation, but in arid regions, watering the spring bloomers is recommended.
-When flower buds appear, plants need even more water.
-An inch of water per week should be sufficient to soak down to the roots.
+Plants that bloom in the summer need watering when planting.
+In more arid regions, it is recommended to continue to water the spring-flowering plants.
+When the buds appear, the plants need more water.
+One inch of water per week should be sufficient to wet the roots.